-TrueCrypt containers (file-hosted volumes) can have any file extension you like (for example, .raw, .dat, .iso, .img, .rnd, .tc) or they can have no file extension at all.
+TrueCrypt containers (file-hosted volumes) can have any file extension you like (for example, .raw, .iso, .bin, .img, .dat, .rnd, .tc) or they can have no file extension at all.
 TrueCrypt ignores file extensions.
 If you need plausible deniability, make sure your TrueCrypt volumes do not have the .tc file extension (this file extension is 'officially' associated with TrueCrypt).
-We also recommend that you avoid file extensions used for executable files, such as .exe, .sys, and .dll.
-Otherwise, Windows and antivirus software may interfere with the container and adversely affect the performance of the volume.